Trump gave $ 100 million to an agency to fight Covid. Here is what happened. - ExBulletin

 The agency, however, told GAO last month that its loans had been delayed by major interagency reviews, that the proposed projects were complex and required environmental assessments, and that it was struggling to hire staff to assess the projects. proposals.

 The author of the GAO report, Chelsa Kenney, told NBC News that the lack of loans created a gap in performance expectations.
-She said she understood that the agency reduced the 175 requests to eight but still did not provide funds.
+She said she understood the agency had reduced the 175 requests to eight but still had not provided funds.

 DFC spokesperson Pooja Jhunjhunwala said, “While we appreciate the work GAO has allocated to this audit, it inaccurately describes the special role of DFC as the program includes management and participation. close to several government agencies.
 DFC is neither the lead agency nor does it provide business loan disbursements.
 Jhunjhunwala said the DFC accepted the watchdogs’ recommendation to track the cost of reviewing proposals, but rejected the recommendation that the DFC assess Covid’s loan program.